 Why Should You Attend the MAMI Mumbai Film Festival?

-The festival is for anyone who has ever been enchanted by a piece of cinema.
-Whether it is a short film they saw on YouTube or an obscure film they watched when on a holiday in Germany or a Bollywood masala film.
+The festival is for anyone who has ever been enchanted by cinema.
+Whether it is a short film they saw on YouTube or an obscure film they watched when on a holiday in Germany or a Bollywood masala film their so dragged them into.
 The MAMI MFF has everything for everybody.

 It is not just a festival that screens films from around the world.
-It’s about the community that comes together and celebrates for a whole week while disregarding everything else, even family.
+It’s about the community that comes together and celebrates for a whole week (10 days this time) while disregarding everything else, even family.
 Folks like me apply for leaves at work and spend entire days at the festival.
 And they keep coming back every year because once you experience it self-control becomes an imaginary ability.

 A Brief Introduction to MAMI